Skip to main content

 POSITION DESCRIPTION

-In the application, specify the courses or academic area(s) for which you are qualified to teach.
-We are especially interested in recruiting candidates committed to diversity, equity, and inclusion, and who will make a strong and meaningful contribution to the development of a campus climate that supports that commitment.
+We are especially interested in recruiting candidates who have plans to contribute to diversity, equity, and inclusion, and who will make a strong and meaningful contribution to the development of a campus climate that supports that commitment.
+This can be demonstrated via a diversity statement or other documents that show an inclusive approach to teaching that values diversity.

 APPLICATION REQUIREMENTS